segmentio/segment-docs/src/connections/spec/group.md

 The `group` API call is how you associate an individual user with a group—be it a company, organization, account, project, team or whatever other crazy name you came up with for the same concept!

+The `group` call is one of our methods that will enable you to identify what account or organization your users are part of.
+There are two IDs that are relevant in a `group` call: the `userId`, which belongs and refers to the user, and the `groupId`, which belongs and refers to the specific group.
+A user can be in more than one group which would mean different `groupId`s, but the user will only have one `userId` that is associated to each of the different groups (keep in mind that not all platforms support multiple groups for a single user).

 {% include components/reference-button.html href="https://university.segment.com/introduction-to-segment/324252?reg=1&referrer=docs" icon="media/academy.svg" title="Segment University: The Segment Methods" description="Check out our high-level overview of these APIs in Segment University.
 (Must be logged in to access.)" %}

-A user can be in more than one group; however, not all platforms support multiple groups.
 It also lets you record custom traits about the group, like industry or number of employees.
 Calling `group` is a slightly more advanced feature, but it's helpful if you have accounts with multiple users.

 Here's the payload of a typical `group` call, with most [common fields](/docs/connections/spec/common/) removed: